How much can you — salary sacrifice into your pension?

 This matters because salary sacrifice contributions are treated as employer contributions for tax purposes.
 If your employer contributes 5% of your £80,000 salary (£4,000) and you sacrifice an additional 20% (£16,000), your total pension input for the year is £20,000 — well within the limit.
 But a higher earner with a generous employer match who sacrifices a large proportion of salary can reach £60,000 faster than they expect.

 Contributions above the annual allowance are subject to an annual allowance charge.
-The charge is calculated at your marginal income tax rate and is designed to claw back exactly the relief you gained by going over.
-In effect, you get no tax advantage on contributions above the limit and may face a tax bill to boot.
+The charge is calculated by reference to your marginal income tax rate and is designed to claw back the tax advantage of going over the limit.
+In effect, you may get little or no tax advantage on contributions above the limit and may face a tax bill.

 Use the annual allowance checker to see where you stand before significantly increasing your sacrifice rate.